As we step toward something approaching normal life in your coworking space, let’s take a minute to re-center on your members—and what they want.

 15. Easy entrance: Don’t make getting into the space a barrier for your members.
 There are all kinds of apps, tools, fobs, swipes etc. you can use.

 16. After hours access: My coworking time generally falls between the hours of 8am and 6pm, but people work all kinds of hours.
-Accommodate nontraditional schedules, weekend creators, sidegiggers and night owls with 24/7 access options.
+Accommodate nontraditional schedules, weekend creators, sidegiggers and night owls with a 24/7 access option.

 20. Professional-yet-human vibe: Your members are going to spend a lot of time in your space.
 Hit a tone that is professional…and also human.
 The goal is to create a space people look forward to coming to each day.

-21. No fuss printing: I get it, printers are the bane of your existence.
-And when they’re not working properly, they’re the bane of your members’ existence as well.
+21. No fuss printing: I get it, printers can be a pain.
+And when they’re not working properly, they’re the bane of your existence.
 And that’s not to mention updates, drivers, maintenance etc. There are a growing number of options for easy, no-fuss printing options.
 Find one that works for you.

 22. Mail services: Providing your members with full mail services is a strong differentiator and a good way to help them level up with a business address, mail collection and delivery, package acceptance, mail scanning and more.
-We recommend our Coworking Convos supporter Anytime Mailbox.
-Tell them we sent you.
+I recommend our Coworking Convos partner, PilotoMail.
+Tell them I sent you.

 23. Non-alcoholic beverages: Some of your members are sober.
 Sparking water is great, but we really appreciate it when you put in the effort to provide something beyond Pellegrino.

 24. Lightweight ways to connect: Not everyone can stay after hours for a happy hour, party or networking event.
 Create easy, lightweight ways for people to meet and make connections.